odoo/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

 .. note::
    To create (or edit) a mailing list, go to :menuselection:`Mailing Lists --> Mailing List`.
-There, Odoo displays all previously created mailing lists, along with various types of data related to that specific list (e.g. number of contacts, mailings, recipients, etc.).
+There, Odoo displays all previously-created mailing lists, along with various types of data related to that specific list (e.g. number of contacts, mailings, recipients, etc.).

-   To learn more about mailing lists and contacts, check out :doc:`mailing_lists_blacklists`
+   To learn more about mailing lists and contacts, check out :doc:`mailing_lists_blacklists`.

 .. image:: sms_essentials/sms-mailing-list.png
    :align: center
    :alt: View of the mailing list page in the SMS marketing application.

-To reveal all the possible options in the :guilabel:`Recipients` field, click the field to see all the choices Odoo makes avaialble.
+To reveal all the possible options in the :guilabel:`Recipients` field, click the field to see all the choices Odoo makes available.

-When another field (other than :guilabel:`Mailing List`) is selected, the option to specify that chosen field even further becomes available — either with a default recipient filter equation that appears automatically (which can be customized to fit any business need), or, if no default recipient filter equation is present, an :guilabel:`Add Filter` button will appear.
+When another field (other than :guilabel:`Mailing List`) is selected, the option to specify that chosen field even further becomes available — either with a default recipient filter equation that appears automatically (which can be customized to fit any business need), or, if no default recipient filter equation is present, an :guilabel:`Add Filter` button appears.

-Clicking the :guilabel:`Add Filter` button, reveals fully customizable domain rule fields, which can be configured similar to an equation.
-You can create multiple recipient rules, if necessary.
+Clicking the :guilabel:`Add Filter` button reveals fully customizable domain rule fields, which can be configured similar to an equation.
+Multiple recipient rules can be created, if necessary.

 Then, Odoo will only send the :abbr:`SMS (Short Message Service)` to recipients who fit into whatever criteria is configured in those fields.
 Multiple rules can be added.